UNIVERSITY OF WISCONSIN River Falls

 The State of Wisconsin's current version of Fleet Policies and Procedures shall constitute a minimum standard by which the UWRF fleet will be operated.

-Procedures to authorize drivers to use UWRF vehicles will be based on UW System Administration's Risk Management and Safety Procedure Manual, Driver Authorization and Vehicle Use, Part 7 C (see 2.3 for web address).
+Procedures to authorize drivers to use UWRF vehicles will be based on UW System Administration's Risk Management Manual, Driver Authorization and Vehicle Use, Part 7 C Vehicle Programs Vehicle Use and Driver Authorization (see 2.3 for web address).

 Except as noted below, only authorized persons who are engaged in the official business of the University may drive State vehicles.
-"Official business" is defined in Part 7 C of the Risk Management and Safety Procedure Manual (see 2.3 for web address).
+"Official business" is defined in Part 7 of the Risk Management Manual – Vehicle Use and Driver Authorization, (see Related Documents for web address).

 Authorized student organizations may use fleet vehicles for official business provided that the student organization sponsoring the trip have their student segregated fee funds budgeted as part of the annual Student Senate budgeting process.